Kazi-Mahmudul/House-Sales-Data-Analysis/README.md

    - Explained the rationale behind each step taken.
    - Clearly documented findings from visual and statistical analyses.

+---
+## 🔍 Key Insights:

+- Most house prices fall between $200K–$600K, suggesting high demand in this range

+- 6000–8000 sqft area group had the highest average price, even higher than larger ones

+- Price increases almost linearly with the number of bedrooms

+- Interestingly, houses with 3 floors had a lower average price than those with 2.5 floors

+- Price trends fluctuated noticeably between Feb–May 2015

+- sqft_living and grade are strong price influencers; property age is negatively correlated

+- Grade also correlates positively with sqft_above and negatively with age/renovation year

+---

 ## 📁 Dataset

 - **Source:** [Kaggle - House Sales in King County, USA](https://www.kaggle.com/datasets/harlfoxem/housesalesprediction)